wendeldavid/L-Type/README.md

 ## How to package

-To create a binary or `.love` file, zip the project and follow the instructions at https://love2d.org/wiki/Game_Distribution.
+To create a binary or `.love` file, run `make`.
+This will package "L-Type.love" locally.

+## Copy to R36S

+If you develop on linux, and want to install this game on R36S partition, just run `make deploy`